CurtinIDS/2024-09-06-Curtin-Carpentries-Git/_episodes/01-basics.md

 > > ## Solution
 > >
 > > *   Recovering the excellent version is only possible if you created a copy
 > >     of the old version of the paper.
-The danger of losing good versions
-> >     often leads to the problematic workflow illustrated in the PhD Comics
-> >     cartoon at the top of this page.
 > >
 > > *   Collaborative writing with traditional word processors is cumbersome.
 > >     Either every collaborator has to work on a document sequentially